The Ultimate Housekeeping 101 Guide

 What is housekeeping?

-Housekeeping refers to managing all the duties that go into running a home.
-That includes cleaning and tidying, but also preparing meals, grocery shopping, and even paying the bills.
-A housekeeper can help you keep track of a busy schedule, make sure the kids have done their homework, run errands, and prepare delicious, home-cooked meals for the whole family each night.
+Housekeeping means managing all the duties involved in running a home.
+That includes cleaning and tidying, but also preparing meals, grocery shopping, and even paying bills.
+A housekeeper can help you keep track of a busy schedule, make sure the kids have done their homework, run errands, and prepare home-cooked meals for the family.

 Housekeepers are also common in industries that provide accommodation, such as hotels and hospitals.
-Commercial housekeepers manage cleaning staff, inspect their work, and oversee the cleaning and repair schedule to ensure that everything is kept in good condition.
+Commercial housekeepers manage cleaning staff, inspect their work, and oversee cleaning and repair schedules to keep everything in good condition.

 What does a housekeeper do?

-Employing a housekeeper can also help you stay on top of the maintenance chores that often get overlooked on a day to day basis.
-Your housekeeper can clean the oven, rotate your pantry so food doesn’t go to waste, schedule maintenance tasks such as gutter cleaning and tree trimming, and deep clean appliances so they work more efficiently and last longer.
+A housekeeper helps with the maintenance chores that get overlooked day to day, too: cleaning the oven, rotating the pantry so food doesn’t go to waste, scheduling tasks like gutter cleaning and tree trimming, and deep-cleaning appliances so they run efficiently and last longer.

-Many homes have unique needs that a housekeeper can also meet.
-If you have kids with busy schedules of their own, a housekeeper can help you take them to practices, games, and appointments.
-A housekeeper can even help you balance the household budget, sourcing groceries that won’t break the bank and devising meal plans to fit your tastes and diet.
+Many homes have unique needs a housekeeper can meet.
+If your kids have busy schedules, a housekeeper can take them to practices, games, and appointments, and can even help balance the household budget by sourcing affordable groceries and planning meals around your tastes and diet.

 TASK